syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## White List

-A white list specifies a list of characters that the OCR engine is only allowed to recognize.
-If a character is not on the white list, it cannot be included in the output OCR results.
-Refer to the following code snippet which explains the same.
+The [WhiteList](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_WhiteList) property specifies a list of characters that the OCR engine is only allowed to recognize.
+If a character is not on the white list, it will not be included in the output OCR results.
+For more information, refer to the following code sample.

 {% tabs %}